 Our University estate comprises more than 250 buildings, 98 of which are listed.
 The Lanyon Building, which opened in 1849 and is named after its architect Sir Charles Lanyon, is the centrepiece of the estate.

 This tour will give you an insight into the history of the building, some of the stories and people who have brought the Lanyon to life over the years and highlight the importance philanthropy has played in its restoration and refurbishment.
-Find out about the former University Secretary who was a circus ringmaster, the cardiologist who invented the life-saving equipment carried on every airplane and the engineer who
+Find out about the former University Secretary who was a circus ringmaster and the cardiologist who invented the life-saving equipment carried on every airplane.

 The tour includes:

 - Black and White Hall

 - Naughton Gallery, including the University's Silver Collection